 Awareness, education and treatment can help people better manage PBA in everyday life.
 Find information and resources to help.

-The Pseudobulbar Affect Voices Coalition (PBA Voices) is dedicated to building awareness of PBA and to helping providers diagnose, track, and treat the disease.
-Learn about the Coalition.
+Pseudobulbar Affect Voices (PBA Voices) is dedicated to building awareness of PBA and to helping providers diagnose, track, and treat the disease.
+Learn more today.

 *When considering patients with any of 6 common neurologic conditions associated with PBA, it is estimated that 37%, or an estimated 7.1 million Americans, have symptoms suggestive of PBA as defined by a CNS-LS (Center for Neurologic Study-Lability Scale) score ≥13 and 9.4% of patients, or an estimated 1.8 million Americans, with CNS-LS scores ≥21.
 The presence of PBA symptoms was defined as a CNS-LS score ≥13 and a more restrictive definition was also evaluated using CNS-LS ≥21.
 The CNS-LS was validated as a PBA screening tool in ALS and MS populations.
 A CNS-LS score ≥13 merits further diagnostic assessment.